agrostar/zzapi/README.md

 The directory will hold the following kinds of files.

-* **Request bundles**: these are YAML files containing many requests.
+* **Bundles**: these are YAML files containing many requests.
 This is a "Collection" in Postman terminlogy.
 The directory can have any number of request bundles.
-Files ending with `-bundle.yml` will be recognized as request bundles.
+Files ending with `.zz-bundle.yml` will be recognized as request bundles.
-* **Variable sets**: these are also YAML files, containing variable definitions.
-This is an "Environment" in Postman terminlogy.
-Files ending with `-vars.yml` will be recognized as variable set files.
+* **Variables**: these are also YAML files, containing variable definitions.
+Files ending with `.zz-vars.yml` will be recognized as variable files.
+* **Environments**: YAML files, containing combinations of variables and a name for each.
+The file named `zz-envs.yaml` will be recognized as _the_ environment configuration file.
-* **Request and response files**: All other files (typically `.json`) are request and response body samples.
+* **Files**: All other files (typically `.json`) are request and response body samples.
 These will be referenced from within the bundles, so we don't really need a naming convention.

-## Bundle
+The schema for the above (except request and response files) will be discussed in detail below.

+# Request Bundles

-### Types of bundles
+## Types of Bundles

-Although the file format does not make a real distinction, there are two types of bundles in terms of practical usage:
+Although the file format does not make a real distinction, practically there are two types of bundles:

-1. **Documentation bundles**: the primary purpose is to document the APIs in this bundle.
-Typically, documentation bundles will have one entry for each endpoint, with lots of documentation accompanying it.
+1. **Documentation bundles**: the primary purpose is to document an API set.
+Documentation bundles will have one entry for each API endpoint, with lots of documentation accompanying it on different ways to use the API endpoint, expected responses, and samples.
 2. **Test bundles**: the purpose is to automate testing.
-The same endpoint typically appears multiple times with different parameters.
-Tests are run against the response.
+The same endpoint typically appears multiple times with different parameters and failure cases.
+Tests are run against the response to ensure the API is responding as it is supposed to.

-You can find two sample bundles `doc-bundle.yml` and `tests-bundle.yml` in this directory.
+You can find two sample bundles `doc.zz-bundle.yml` and `tests.zz-bundle.yml` in this directory.
 Please refer to them as you read the explanation below.

 ## Top level objects